jasonsbarr/functional/docs/core/CreatingTypes.md

 p.valueOf(); // -> {x: 1, y: 2}
 ```

-Having the named fields makes it cleaner and allows you to just pass values to your constructor.
+Having the named fields makes it cleaner and allows you to just pass values to your constructor instead of having to worry about having a specific object shape.

 ### Creating variants with different fields